-It’s easy to think that South Korea doesn’t stand a chance of ever surpassing Japan.
-After all, the Korean economy is now barely over 1/4th its size.
-That’s despite strong growth over the past few decades.
+You might imagine that South Korea doesn’t stand a chance of ever surpassing Japan.
+After all, the Korean economy is now barely over 1/4th of its neighbor’s size.

 Japan was Asia’s most important regional power for centuries – at least until China caught up in 2010.
 However, Korea is a slightly poorer country and has just 50 million people compared to 120 million in Japan.

 It’s crucial to consider a nation’s long-term growth prospects before investing abroad.
-A rising Korea and declining Japan has wider implications for anyone investing in Asia.
+A rising Korea and declining Japan certainly does have wider implications for anyone investing in Asia.

-Chances are either you didn’t, or if you did, you considered them inferior junk brands like everyone else.
-There was a time not long ago when Korean-manufactured products had similar reputations to Chinese goods today.
+Chances are either you didn’t, or if you did, considered them inferior junk brands.
+There was a time not too long ago when Korea manufactured products had a similar reputation to Chinese goods today.

 Things can change quickly, and the Korean economy boomed since the 1970s.
-Samsung now competes with Apple while Hyundai competes with Toyota.
+Samsung now competes with Apple.
+Meanwhile, Hyundai competes with Toyota.

 Nowadays, Korea is a developed county (regardless of what some emerging market ETFs invest in).
-It’s growing at a respectable rate of around 3% despite their status as a wealthy country.
+It’s growing at a respectable rate of about 3% despite Korea’s status as a wealthy country.

 Compare all that to Japan’s recent history.
-After going through its own expansion phase in the 1970s and 1980s, GDP growth declined to around 1% in the 1990s.
+After going through its own expansion phase in the 1970s and 1980s, GDP growth declined to 1% during the 1990s.

-People call it Japan’s “lost decade”, but it’s really more like the lost three decades.
-That’s because Japan’s growth stayed at around 1% until this very day.
-Meanwhile, debt levels and inflation have spiraled out of control.
+People call Japan’s period of economic malaise the “lost decade”, but it’s really more like three decades.
+Japan’s GDP growth stayed at around 1% since the 90s until this very day and never truly recovered.

-The Korean economy is simply stronger and has a more consistent track record of growth.
+The Korean economy is simply stronger and enjoys a more consistent track record of growth.
 Because of this, South Korea will soon be richer than Japan on a per-capita basis.
-That’s despite having to spend the past few decades catching up.
+That’s despite the former spending the past few decades catching up.

 A long history of growth is good.
-But how do I know Korea won’t spiral into a downward trend like Japan did?
+But how do I know Korea won’t spiral into a downward trend in the same way Japan did?
 Likewise, why won’t the Japanese economy speed up once more?

 Why will they get worse?
 Because Japan’s aging population, combined with a low birth rate, will lead to severe population decline for the foreseeable future.
 This troubling trend will continue until the end of the 21st century, probably long after we’re all dead.

-South Korea’s situation isn’t anywhere near as dire.
-Their population will rise until around 2040 before declining at a less significant rate.
+South Korea’s demographic situation isn’t anywhere near as dire.
+Its population will rise until around 2040 before declining at a less significant rate when compared to Japan.

 Believe it or not, North Korea might be the deciding factor in whether the Korean economy can overtake Japan’s in the long-term.

-It’s certainly not guaranteed.
-But a successful reunification of the Korean peninsula could, at least potentially, lead to a higher population and stronger economic growth.
+It’s surely not guaranteed.
+But a successful reunification of the Korean peninsula could, at least potentially, lead toward a greater population along with stronger economic growth.

-North Korea’s population now stands at around 25 million.
-Combined with the South’s 50 million, a unified and more populous Korean economy could easily compete with Japan’s on a national level.
+North Korea’s population now stands at approximately 25 million.
+Combined with yet another 50 million living in the South, a unified and more populous Korean economy could very easily compete with Japan’s on a national level.

-Reunification would obviously be rough.
-It would involve a brutal war, followed by a lengthy process of integrating millions of brainwashed North Koreans into a modern society.
+Reunification would be a rough process, to say the least.
+It would involve a brutal war, followed by a long process of integrating millions of brainwashed North Koreans into a modern society.

 The end result might be a source of cheap labor and natural resources though.
 A unified Korea stands a real chance of not only being more populous than Japan, but also richer.